ethitter/Simple-Facebook-Share-Button/readme.txt

 * Removed redundant button style.

 == Upgrade Notice ==

+= 2.1 =
+Please don't upgrade.
+Instead, you should deactivate and delete this plugin as Facebook no longer supports the Share button, so this plugin doesn't work.

 = 2.0.4 =
 Resolves PHP notices, but adds no new features.
 Recommended for all users.